cylab-be/mark/README.md

 The server is independant of the data that will be analyzed (the subject).
 Hence the actual implementation must provide a SubjectAdapter...

+## Requirements

+To build and run the MARK server, you will need:
+- java 7 or newer
+- maven
+- a mongo server

 ## Maven modules
 - **core:** contains core interface definitions (Evidence, RawData, ServerInterface)